mcappola/ctdprocessing/README.md

 # ctdprocessing
-Batch scripts to automate CTD processing with SBE Data Processing software
+Batch scripts to automate and standardize CTD processing with SBE Data Processing software

 - Current PSA scripts support the SBE911plus with a dual sensor suite, a par sensor, and a transmissometer.
 - Current PSA scripts are best for polar water (Long time alignment on the O2 sensor).